vexthecoder/sniper-v3/README.md

 **Made with ❤️ by the Sol Sniper Team**

-*Please use responsibly and respect Discord's Terms of Service*
+*Please use responsibly and respect Discord's Terms of Service as well as all Biome Hunt Servers' rules.*

 </div>